reverie-ss/web_crawler/README.md

 The feature extraction was done using `TF-IDF` as we can generalize the classification by dividing urls into smaller parts and figuring out the frequency.
 Data from 3 different ecommerce websites was labbeled and vectorized to train using `XGBoost`.
 This produced a model with very accurate results.

+## Crawler Engine
+The Crawler Engine primarily searches for the `sitemap.xml` file of the e-commerce website.
+Once located, it recursively processes the sitemap index to extract all available URLs.

+If the `sitemap.xml` file is unavailable or inaccessible, the crawler employs browser automation using Playwright to dynamically fetch URLs.

 # Result
 The model was trained on a labelled dataset of 16000+ URLs.